DinoVukelic/New-Graph-for-Data-Extraction/README.md

 '---------------------------------------------
 ' 6) Format the report
 '---------------------------------------------
-    On Error Resume Next
-    If reportWs Is Nothing Then
+If Not reportWs Is Nothing Then
-        MsgBox "Error: Report worksheet not found"
-        Exit Sub
-    End If

     ' Store the last used row
     Dim lastRow As Long
     lastRow = reportRow - 1